1. Home

 If your roof is beginning to reach its later stages in life, then it may not be suitable for a set of solar panels to be installed right away.
 When wear and tear from decades of weather have aged your roof, replacing the materials should precede a solar installation to avoid taking down and re-installing your panels later.

-By knocking out two projects at once, installing solar panels after replacing your roof is a great way to efficiently upgrade multiple aspects of your home with one seamless construction project, and you can often combine the financing to save even more.
+Knocking out two projects at once, installing solar panels after replacing your roof, is a great way to efficiently upgrade multiple aspects of your home with one seamless construction project, and you can often combine the financing to save even more.

 In most cases, when necessary, workarounds can usually be done to accommodate the extra weight added by a set of solar panels on a roof with inadequate support.
 For your safety and to pass property inspections, consider talking to an expert to clarify whether or not your roof will be able to support solar panels in its current state.